tsontag5/Personal-Website/README.md

 Graduated high school, in the top 5% percent, Pocola High School, 2017 Graduated High School with 4 different A and B Principal’s and Superintendent’s Honor Rolls.
-Bachelor of Computer Science in Cyber Security and Infrastructure, Texas A&M University of Corpus Christi, Expected May 2021 Financed 72 percent of education through Post 9/11 GI Bill.
+Bachelor of Computer Science in Cyber Security and Infrastructure, Texas A&M University of Corpus Christi, 2021 Financed 72 percent of education through Post 9/11 GI Bill with the remaining through Hazelwood.

 ### COMPUTER EXPERIENCE